comp426-2022-fall/a99-group26/README.md

   - Display posts for all users

 ## Team Planning
 The planning process has been documented in this [file](doc/Planning.md).
 Everyone was contributing to the project and constantly merging and pulling from GitHub.
+We created overall design plans with [Figma](https://www.figma.com/file/WVtDdIZeL4nWC4gl5nEN0K/COMP-426-Project?node-id=39%3A61&t=yhiCZizVFLKHPCqM-1)

 ## Team Roles
 We splited up the tasks and each person took roles in the project.
 Here's the [documentation](doc/Team.md) for how we splited the team.